gurus158/hacker-blog/_posts/2020-03-10-maximum-subarray.md

 ### NAIVE

 Simplest Approach will be finding all subarray and calculate their sum and find maximum among those.
-But only problem with this is this approach is slow.
+But only problem is this approach is slow.

 Say we have array of 10 elements.
 (1,2,3,4,5,6,7,8,9,10) .
 How many subarrays are there??